rokiboxofficial/social_network_system_design/README.md

 # Travelers - System Design

 Homework for https://balun.courses/courses/system_design.
-Travelers is a social network that allows travelers to share their experience and be insipred by experience of others
+Travelers is a social network that allows users to share their experiences and be inspired by those of others.

 ## Functional requirements:
 - Publish travel reports that include photos, a description, and a location